Small luxury firms make modest way to global market

 PARIS Poupie Cadolle's family has been making handmade lingerie in a workshop on Rue Saint Honore for five generations, with Qatari royals, American actresses and Swiss bankers' wives all crossing her doorstep in search of the perfect bra or corset.

-Now, with times tough and sales to French and American women sluggish, Cadolle, like many small French luxury firms, finds itself struggling to tap into a $191 billion global boom driven by customers from emerging markets.
+Now, with times tough and sales to French and American women sluggish, Cadolle, like many small French luxury firms, finds itself struggling to tap into a $191 billion (122.53 billion pounds) global boom driven by customers from emerging markets.

 "We thought hard about how to get clients, beyond word of mouth.
 It is not easy.
 We decided on going into Brazil, not China."